-"It is contended that modern business theory, as represented by the Neo classical economic paradigm, has established a moral code of business based on efficiency of outcome and the assumed link of efficiency to self-interested behaviour.
-The result is markets as the arbitrators of ethical outcomes, and profit maximization as the ultimate moral code" (2007:159)
+"It is contended that modern business theory, as represented by the neo-classical economic paradigm, has established a moral code of business based on efficiency of outcome and the assumed link of efficiency to self-interested behaviour.
+The result is markets as the arbitrators of ethical outcomes, and profit-maximization as the ultimate moral code" (2007:159)

-In order to theoretically explore ethical capital 3 themes are presented here - all of which are outlined to provoke response, and all which need further research to tease out the detail.
+We next explore moral codes in a little more detail.
+In order to theoretically explore ethical capital three themes are presented, all of which are outlined to provoke response, and which need further research to tease out the detail.

-Theme1 - Levels of ethical capital.
+Theme 1 - Levels of ethical capital.

-In a recent paper Tsukamoto (2007) outlines 3 levels of ethical capital;
+In an influential paper Tsukamoto (2007) outlines 3 levels of ethical capital: